Understanding Financial Ratios: A Key to Business Success

 B. Liquidity Ratios

-Show whether you can pay your short-term obligations.
+These show whether you can pay your short-term obligations.

 Current Ratio = Current Assets ÷ Current Liabilities